 Losing Some Good Ones and it’s Sunday #Bro

-It’s been a bad week for losing some of my childhood heroes with the passing of Neil Armstrong on Saturday, and earlier in the week the passing of Phyllis Diller (you heard me, I really loved her self-depricating humor and her laugh).
-Jerry Nelson one of the old time mupeteers passed away as well, I loved the Count and Floyd the Sax player and all his other characters.
+It’s been a bad week for losing some of my childhood heroes.
+Neil Armstrong passed away on Saturday, and Phyllis Diller passed away earlier in the week.
+(You heard me; I loved her self-deprecating humour and laugh.)
+Jerry Nelson, one of the old-time musicians, passed away as well.
+I loved the Count and Floyd, the Sax player, and all his other characters.

-In Quebec and other places it has been back to school time (for those that will go, for those who wish to protest, maybe not so much), and for the rest of us, the spectre of Back to School looms in the very near future!
+In Quebec and other places, it has been back-to-school time (for those who will go, for those who wish to protest, maybe not so much), and for the rest of us, the spectre of back-to-school looms very soon!

-The Twitter feed has a lot of interesting older posts from my archives, due to me checking out how my old posts look in my new template set up.
+The Twitter feed has a lot of interesting older posts from my archives, as I checked out how my old posts look in my new template.

 OK Count, one more time, the Batty Bat!